Prithvi Narayan Shah: Kirtipur

 Prithvi Narayan Shah's next strategy was to conquer all the places around the Nepal valley, that is, Kathmandu and the neighboring regions, and thereby to create an economic crisis in order that the conquest of Nepal valley might become easier.
 He first attacked Kirtipur, a dependency of Patan and a strategic post commanding the Nepal valley, but was signally defeated (1757).
 He made a narrow escape from the battlefield but his minister Kalu Pande was killed.
 Pande's death meant a great loss to the Gorkhas and it was not until 1763 that they were in a position to resume the policy of conquest.

 In 1765, Prithvi Narayan Shah attacked Kirtipur again after two humiliating defeats.
 In Kirtipur, King Prithvi Narayan conquered the ancient city on his third attempt.
-The ferocity with which the conquerors had dealt with the natives of Kirtipur struck terror into the hearts of the neighbouring people and made the conquest easier.
+The ferocity with which the conquerors had dealt with the natives of Kirtipur struck terror into the hearts of the neighbouring people and made the conquest easier and they won.